A Guide to Beef Cuts and How to Choose the Best Beef for your Favorite Recipes.

-Beef Cuts – How to Choose the Right Cut of Beef & Ground Meat
+Beef Cuts – How to Choose the Right Roast and Cut of Beef & Ground Meat

 You’ve found a great-sounding recipe for a beef roast.
 You need a cut of beef for a recipe you’re preparing in the crockpot.
 You head to the butcher counter at the grocery store, and you have no idea what cut of beef to buy.
 Don’t feel alone.
 There are a million recipes out there for beef, and nearly as many cuts to choose from.